zrromero/zrromero.github.io/docs/ComponentSelection.md

 ### **Voltage Regulator**
+Finding the right voltage regulator was tricky since I needed to take some large input voltage, around 12V DC, and bring it down to 3.3V in an efficient manner.
+Not only did I have to supply that, but when calculating the voltage using my batteries, I would be supplying around 14.8V, which would burn my motor, causing me to find a second regulator that creates a stable voltage of 12V.
 | **Selected Product**     | **Rationale for Optimal Solution**                                              |
 |------------------|-----------------------------------------------------------------------------------------|
 |  MIC4680-3.3YM <br> ![Voltage Regulator 2](images/components/MIC4680-3.3YM.jpg){: style="max-width: 250px; max-height: 250px;" } <br> Price: $2.96 <br> [Digikey](https://www.digikey.com/en/products/detail/microchip-technology/MIC4680-3-3YM/771689) / [Datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/mic4680.pdf) | The MIC4680-3-3YM voltage regulator is perfect for powering the logic components of your system from the 12V supply.
 It features low dropout voltage, meaning it will maintain stable 3.3V output even when the input voltage is slightly above 3.3V.
 This is crucial for your project, as it ensures that the microcontroller and other logic components get the consistent 3.3V they need to function, without worrying about inefficiencies or excessive heat that could arise from a less efficient regulator. |